BasicWolf/archived-kaylee/doc/src/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+Kaylee is a Python and JavaScript framework for developing in-browser distributed and volunteer computing applications that allows programmers to concentrate on business logic by leaving all the computational nodes handling to Kaylee.

 User's Guide
 ------------